Geartechbrandon/FDM_GMUFF/README.md

   --Ex.
 User wants to insert three different pieces spaced precisely 4 layers apart and starting at layer 150.
 -Can adjust how long the print head stays raised (paused) and can use printer controls to extend the pause indefinitely

+To build source into compiled executable binary, requires cx_Freeze to be installed, run:
+>python setup.py build